Vaishnavi-tester-atl/Manual-QA-Practice/Test-Cases/Login_Page_Test_Cases.md

 2. Enter the valid email id in the email or phone number field.
 3. Leave the password field empty.
 4. Click the Login button.

 **Expected Result:**
-- The system should display an error message asking the user to enter a valid password.
+The system should prevent login and display a generic authentication error message without specifying whether the password is missing or incorrect.

 **Actual Result:**
 Error message "The password you've entered is incorrect.
 Forgot password?" is displayed below the password field.